-This approach agrees that God is the solution to change, but suggests that change occurs instantaneously, the moment God zaps you.
+This approach agrees that God is the solution for sin, but suggests that the ability to prevent and overcome sin occurs instantaneously, the moment God zaps you.
 It might sound like this...

-\\Walk an aisle, pray a prayer, get the Spirit...and you'll change.
-And if you don't change it's because you didn't get the zap-or the zap wore off.
+Walk an aisle, pray a prayer, get the Spirit...and you'll overcome sin.
+And if you don't overcome sin it's because you didn't get the zap-or the zap wore off.
 The solution?
 Go forward again, pray harder, and then you'll change.